The Importance of Powers of Attorney for Property

 Unfortunately, no lawyer who values their license will undertake a real estate transaction where one spouse is incapacitated, and the other spouse is not, unless there is a Power of Attorney for Property with a Family Law Act Consent clause in place.
 For the lawyer to put their professional license in jeopardy with a fraudulent act by signing off on a real estate transaction is not worth the legal fee a lawyer receives for completing the transaction.

 Therefore, to avoid this scenario of not being able to do a real estate transaction due to incapacity, pre-plan your estate with a Will, Powers of Attorney and Living Will, and particularly a Power of Attorney for Property with a Family Law Act Consent clause.

-Read more about the general power of attorney for seniors.
+Read more about power of attorney for seniors.

 If you require further advice, explanation or wish to proceed with your estate plan which includes a Will, Powers of Attorney and Living Will documents, please contact Gary D. Indech, B.Sc., M.A., LL.B., J.D., of Indech Law Chambers Professional Corporation at 905-636-8890, [email protected] or at www.indechlawchambers.com, and he will be happy to provide a free consultation to you on your estate plan.